WICG/shared-storage/README.md

 Why do we assume that log2(|urls|) bits of cross-site information are leaked by a call to `selectURL`?
 Because the embedder (the origin calling `selectURL`) is providing a list of urls to choose from using cross-site information.
 If `selectURL` were abused to leak the first few bits of the user's cross-site identity, then, with 8 URLs to choose from, they could leak the first 3 bits of the id (e.g., imagine urls: https://example.com/id/000, https://example.com/id/001, https://example.com/id/010, ..., https://example.com/id/111).
 One can leak at most log2(|urls|) bits, and so that is what we deduct from the budget, but only after the fenced frame navigates the top page which is when its data can be communicated.

 ##### Budget Details
+The budgets for bits of entropy for Shared Storage are as follows.

+###### Long Term Budget

+In the long term, `selectURL()` will leak bits of entropy on navigation.
+Therefore it is necessary to impose a budget for this leakage.

-* There is a 12 bit budget for selectURL to start with.
+* There is a 12 bit daily per-origin budget for `selectURL()`, to be queried on each `selectURL()` call for sufficient budget and charged on navigation.
 This is subject to change.
-* The cost of a selectURL call is log2(number of urls to selectURL call) bits.
-This cost is only logged once the fenced frame holding the selected URL navigates the top frame. e.g., if the fenced frame can't communicate its contents (doesn't navigate), then there is no budget cost for that call to selectURL.
+* The cost of a `selectURL()` call is log2(number of urls to `selectURL()` call) bits.
+This cost is only logged once the fenced frame holding the selected URL navigates the top frame. e.g., if the fenced frame can't communicate its contents (doesn't navigate), then there is no budget cost for that call to`selectURL()`.
 * The remaining budget at any given time for an origin is 12 - (the sum of the log of budget deductions from the past 24 hours).
-* If the remaining budget is less than log2(number of urls in selectURL call), the default URL is returned and 1 bit is logged if the fenced frame is navigated.
+* If the remaining budget is less than log2(number of urls in `selectURL()` call), the default URL is returned and 1 bit is logged if the fenced frame is navigated.

+###### Short Term Budgets

+In the short term, we have event-level reporting and less-restrictive [fenced frames](https://github.com/WICG/fenced-frame), which allow further leakage; thus it is necessary to impose additional limits.
+On top of the navigation bit budget described above, there will be two more budgets, each maintained on a per top-level navigation basis.
+The bit values for each call to `selectURL()` are calculated in the same way as detailed for the navigation bit budget.

+* Each page load will have a per-origin bit budget of 6 bits for `selectURL()` calls.
+At the start of a new top-level navigation, this budget will refresh.
+* Each page load will also have an overall bit budget of 12 bits for `selectURL()`.
+This budget will be contributed to by all origins on the page.
+As with the per-origin per-page load bit budget, this budget will refresh when the top frame navigates.

 #### Event Level Reporting
 In the long term we'd like all reporting via Shared Storage to happen via the Private Aggregation output gate.
 We understand that in the short term it may be necessary for the industry to continue to use event-level reporting as they transition to aggregate reporting.